 Nearly 40 glaciers flow out of the Kenai's Harding Icefield, so the opportunities for exploration abound.
 Cruise one of the ice-scoured fjords to the face of a tidewater glacier, while searching for mountain goats and other wildlife along the way.

-Arrive in Seward this morning, transfer to the airport in Anchorage for flights home or onward.
+Arrive in Seward this morning, transfer to the airport in Anchorage.

 Lindblad-National Geographic Certified Photo Instructor: